morvader/ExploratoryTestingChromeExtension/README.md

  - Report bugs, ideas, notes and questions easily
  - Take screenshots during the session.
 Keep focused
- - URL with be tracked automatically
+ - URL will be tracked automatically
  - See session results in a report
  - Export session to CSV or HTML